Happy Madison Productions: Critical reception

-Happy Madison's films have, for the most part, received overwhelmingly negative reviews, with most criticism targeted towards the crude humor, excessive product placement, celebrity cameos, and sentimental endings that contradict the mostly mean-spirited tones of the films.
+Happy Madison's films have, for the most part, received overwhelmingly negative reviews, with most of the criticism targeted towards the crude humor, excessive product placement, celebrity cameos, and sentimental endings that contradict the mostly mean-spirited tones of the films.
 Some drama films (Reign Over Me, Funny People, Hustle and You Are So Not Invited to My Bat Mitzvah) received mixed-to-positive reviews from critics, with Sandler's performance garnering critical praise.
 The company has put out four films considered to be some of the worst ever made, while two other films have received a 0% score from Rotten Tomatoes.'